Ernest Frank Richardson: Chief Constable, Salisbury

-In 1915 (During World War One) Richardson received instructions from the Home Secretary that convalescent soldiers in hospital uniform should not have intoxicating liquors purchased for them by well meaning local citizens in public houses.
-This might prejudice their recovery.
+In 1915, during World War One, Richardson received instructions from the Home Secretary that convalescent soldiers in hospital uniform should not have intoxicating liquors purchased for them by well meaning local citizens in public houses, since this might prejudice their recovery.
 He was told to inform the owners of licensed premises in the city that this consumption was against military law.
-Pay scales, being arranged locally, involved the Chief Constable as the head, when the Police Authority for Salisbury stated it would not accept the South West Group of Authorities pay scales which were revised in 1918.
-Also in 1918 The Home Secretary expressed his appreciation of the work done by the numerous enquiries and reports made by the City of Salisbury Police on behalf of his Department for the Registration of Aliens project.
-In May 1923 Salisbury erected a large monument to the war dead in the Market Square which was unveiled by HRH Prince Edward.
+Pay scales, being arranged locally, involved the Chief Constable as the head; the Police Authority for Salisbury stated it would not accept the South West Group of Authorities pay scales which were revised in 1918.
+Also in 1918, the Home Secretary expressed his appreciation of the work done by the numerous enquiries and reports made by the City of Salisbury Police on behalf of his Department for the Registration of Aliens project.
+In May 1923, Salisbury erected a large monument to the war dead in the Market Square which was unveiled by HRH Prince Edward.
 This drew large crowds to the area and Chief Constable Richardson received a letter from the Prince's office afterwards congratulating him on the police arrangements.